Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/README.md

 ## [Pattern 2: Two Pointer](./✅%20%20Pattern%2002:%20Two%20Pointers.md)

-In problems where we deal with sorted arrays (or LinkedLists) and need to find a set of elements that fulfill certain constraints, the Two Pointers approach becomes quite useful.
+In problems where we deal with sorted arrays (or <b>LinkedList</b>s) and need to find a set of elements that fulfill certain constraints, the Two Pointers approach becomes quite useful.
 The set of elements could be a pair, a triplet or even a subarray.
 For example, take a look at the following problem:

 > Given an array of sorted numbers and a target sum, find a pair in the array whose sum is equal to the given target.